jrasmusson/ios-professional-course/Password-Reset/8-Unit-Testing/README.md

 }
 ```

-## 🕹 Challenge Unit test this code
+## Unit testing the three of four critiera

-Come up with the unit tests for the `PasswordStatusView` three of four check:
+How do you think we should unit test this?

 **PasswordStatusView**